MMC Benefits Handbook

 Dodge & Cox Stock Fund

 Seeks long-term growth of principal and income and, as a secondary objective, seeks to achieve a reasonable current income.
-The fund invests primarily in a broadly diversified portfolio of common stocks that appear to be temporarily undervalued by the stock market, but have a favorable outlook for long-term growth.
+The fund invests primarily in a diversified portfolio of U.S. equity securities.
+In selecting investments, the fund typically invests in companies that appear to be temporarily undervalued by the stock market, but have a favorable outlook for long-term growth.

 Putnam Large Cap Value Trust